jualat/CleanRLHF/README.md

 ### Human Feedback

-To enable human feedback instead of simulated feedback, use the `--teacher-feedback-mode` flag as in
+To enable human feedback (instead of simulated feedback), use the `--teacher-feedback-mode` flag:

 ```bash
 poetry run python3 sac_rlhf.py --teacher-feedback-mode human
 ```

 Use the `--feedback-server-autostart` flag to automatically start the feedback server on http://localhost:5001/.
-You can additionally configure the address of the server as in
+You can additionally configure the address of the server:

 ```bash
 poetry run python3 sac_rlhf.py --feedback-server-url remoteurl:1234